mkp170791/numpy/doc/neps/nep-0031-uarray.rst

 *However, the NumPy community will have input into the design of uarray, via the issue tracker.*

-``unumpy`` is the interface that defines a set of overridable functions (multimethods) compatible with the numpy API.
+``unumpy_demo`` is the interface that defines a set of overridable functions (multimethods) compatible with the numpy_demo API.
 To do this, it uses the ``uarray`` library. ``uarray`` is a general purpose tool for creating multimethods that dispatch to one of multiple different possible backend implementations.
 In this sense, it is similar to the ``__array_function__``